peyo/dtc-and-vin-data/README.md

 ## Collaborate?

-Leave a message on the readme file.
+Leave a message in the Issues section.